-Take a walk around your community with your student and help your student identify local resources to display on their Community Profile Map.
-Practice reading maps (on the metro, on a GPS/Google Maps, etc.) during your commute with your student.
+Take a walk around your community with your child and help them identify local resources to display on their Community Profile Map.
+Practice reading maps (on the metro, on a GPS/Google Maps, etc.) during your commute with your child.